Home | About USIG | What's New | Events

 I. Summary

 This report is limited to England and Wales.
 Scotland and Northern Ireland, the other two components of the United Kingdom, have separate legal systems.
 Their legal structures and taxation rules are similar to those of England and Wales.
-In the past their provisions for regulating charities have differed significantly, but Scotland now has a similar regulatory regime and Northen Ireland will follow shortly.
+In the past their provisions for regulating charities have differed significantly, but Scotland and Northern Ireland both now have similar regulatory regimes.

 A. Types of Organizations

-England and Wales is a common law, nonfederal jurisdiction with four primary forms of not-for-profit, nongovernmental organizations (NGOs): [1]
+England and Wales is a common law, nonfederal jurisdiction with four primary forms of not-for-profit, nongovernmental organizations (NPOs): [1]

 • Companies limited by guarantee;